jimdeselms/tightscript/README.md

 1) The Compiler takes the input code and generates the output code.
     * The compiler takes the code and transforms it into an expression that can be evaluated with `eval`.
 Later we can make it fancier.
     * Since it's not just a function per se, it will wrap it into an IFFE so that we can define variables and builtin functions and suchlike.

+## Everything is a variable

+I want everything to be a variable.

+This means that when we build the AST, we have to inject a bunch of variable declarations.